forwardemail/forwardemail.net/app/views/faq/index.md

     Enhanced Privacy Protection:
   </strong>
   <span>
-    If you are on a paid plan (which features enhanced privacy protection), then please go to <a href="/my-account/domains" target="_blank" rel="noopener noreferrer" class="alert-link">My Account <i class="fa fa-angle-right"></i> Domains</a>, click on "Setup" next to your domain, and then click on "Advanced Settings".
+    If you are on a paid plan (which features enhanced privacy protection), then please go to <a href="/my-account/domains" target="_blank" rel="noopener noreferrer" class="alert-link">My Account <i class="fa fa-angle-right"></i> Domains</a>, click on "Setup" next to your domain, and then click on "Settings".
 If you would like to learn more about paid plans see our <a class="alert-link" rel="noopener noreferrer" href="/pricing">Pricing</a> page.
 Otherwise you can continue to follow the instructions below.
   </span>
 </div>